qingfengxia/Cfd/README.md

 - with Bash on Windows (WSL ubuntu 16.04) support (tested on windows 10 v1803):

-        Official OpenFOAM  (Ubuntu deb) can be installed and run on windows via Bash on Windows (WSL) Since version 1803 can piped process output back python, which is needed to detect OpenFOAM installation.
+        OpenFOAM  (Ubuntu official deb) can be installed and run on windows via Bash on Windows (WSL) Since version 1803 can piped process output back python, which is needed to detect OpenFOAM installation.
 There is a tutorial to install OpenFOAM on windows WSL: <https://openfoam.org/download/windows-10/>, make sure OpenFOAM bashrc is sourced in `~/.bashrc`.

-        On FreeCAD v0.17 for windows, gmsh has been installed, but 'PyFoam' is not included to the FreeCAD's python2.7 bundle.
-However, `pip` bundled with FreeCAD does not work, instead, 'PyFoam' is downloaded and extracted to "C:\Program Files\FreeCAD 0.17\bin\Lib\site-packages".

-    For paraview, it is recommended to uninstall WSL's paraview by `sudo apt-get remove openfoam5paraview54`, to use windows version (make sure paraview is installed and on PAHT) for better 3D performance. paraview on WSL just does not work for me, although `glxgears` works on software rendering via`export LIBGL_ALWAYS_INDIRECT=1`.

     ![FreeCAD CFDworkbench on Windows 10](http://www.iesensor.com/blog/wp-content/uploads/2018/05/FreeCAD_CFD_module_openfoam_now_working_with_WSL.png)